Autism Q and A: What is Applied Behavior Analysis?

-There are terms that describe consequences to include reinforcement and punishment.
 The most effective consequence is the use of reinforcement to reinforce appropriate behaviors.
-The common term of reinforcement is often assumed to refer to things that an individual likes to do or a preferred object.
+The term reinforcement is often assumed to refer to things that an individual likes to do or a preferred object.
 However, in ABA, reinforcement goes further than this.
-Reinforcement is defined as something that when provided after a behavior, increases the future frequency of that behavior.
+Reinforcement is defined as something that, when provided after a behavior, increases the future frequency of that behavior.
 In other words, reinforcement must result in a behavior change!

-Negative reinforcement is defined as the removal of something aversive or “negative” to increase the future frequency of that behavior.
-For example, Ms. Wiley gives homework every day.
-However, yesterday, each student turned their homework in.
-Ms. Wiley does not give homework today, because the students turned in all of their assignments the day before.
+Negative reinforcement is defined as the removal of something aversive or "negative" to increase the future frequency of that behavior.
+For example, Ms. Wiley gives homework every day; however, yesterday, each student turned their homework in on time so Ms. Wiley does not give homework today.
 In this case, the negative occurrence of daily homework was removed to reinforce turning in homework.
-Is it likely Ms. Wiley’s class will turn their homework in more frequently now?
+Is it likely Ms. Wiley's class will turn their homework in more frequently now?

 Another consequence is punishment.
 Punishment is providing something following a behavior that decreases the frequency of the target behavior in the future.
-Punishment is not recommended as it often has a negative impact on the individual, but also yields change that is not long lasting.
-When using punishment, in some cases, something is added that is aversive or not liked such as yelling or social disapproval, to the individual to decrease future occurrences of a behavior.
+Punishment is not recommended as it often has a negative impact on the individual and yields change that is not long lasting.
+In some cases, when using punishment to decrease future occurences of a behavior something is added that is aversive or not liked such as yelling or social disapproval.
 Many of us have been exposed to this form of punishment.
 Examples include a verbal reprimand or a speeding ticket.
-Other punishment entails removing or taking away something liked to decrease future behavior.
-Loss of computer time and being grounded for the weekend are two examples of punishment.
+Other punishment might entail removing or taking away something enjoyed to decrease future behavior.
+Loss of computer time and being grounded for the weekend are two examples of this type of punishment.

 Question: Who can benefit from ABA?

-Answer: The principles of ABA are present daily and being used with any person who may or may not have a disability.
-Behaviors are shaped or altered based on the antecedents and consequences that a persons encounters.
+Answer: The principles of ABA are present daily in all our lives.
+Behaviors are shaped or altered based on the antecedents and consequences that a person encounters.
 For example, if a barking dog keeps someone in the neighborhood awake at night, the person will likely learn to shut the window before going to bed.
 This is an example of an antecedent that affected behavior.
 If an employee receives a bonus at work for doing a good job, he or she is likely to work harder.
 This is an example of how a consequence may shape behavior.
-These environmental variables are constantly at play impacting learning and use of various skills and actions.
+Environmental variables such as these are constantly at play, often impacting learning and behavior.

 Question: Where and by whom is ABA used?

 Answer: The interventions that have been developed using the principles of ABA are used in every walk of life and every profession.
-All different types of people use ABA in their jobs and in their lives.
+Different types of people use ABA in their jobs and in their lives.
+Parents, teachers, psychologists, managers, and a wide variety of others use these principles in education, weight loss, animal training, gerontology, industrial safety, advertising, medical procedures, marketing, automobile safety, sports, and a host of other fields and activities.
 Applied Behavior Analysis is used in both general and special education classrooms.
-Teachers use ABA to manage classroom behavior, teach group reading skills, and help the class memorize multiplication facts.
-Parents, teachers, psychologists, managers and a wide variety of others use these principles in education, weight loss, animal training, gerontology, industrial safety, advertising, medical procedures, marketing, automobile safety, sports and a host of other fields and activities.
+For example, teachers use ABA to manage classroom behavior, teach group reading skills, and help the class memorize multiplication facts.

-These principles have been studied and developed to be used with special populations in recent years, including those with autism.
-These techniques can be especially useful in teaching behaviors to children with ASD who may otherwise not "pick up" these behaviors on their own as other children would.
+These principles have also been studied and developed to be used with special populations of individuals in recent years, including those with ASD.
+ABA techniques can be especially useful in teaching behaviors to children with ASD who may otherwise not “pick up” these behaviors on their own as quickly as other children might.
 A wide variety of ABA techniques have been developed for building useful skills in learners of all ages.
-Those techniques are used in both structured situations such as formal instruction in classrooms, and in more natural everyday situations such as play or mealtime.
+These techniques can be used in both structured situations, such as formal instruction in classrooms, and in more natural everyday situations, such as play or mealtime.
 They are used to develop basic skills like attending, listening, and imitating, as well as complex skills like reading, conversing, and taking the perspective of others.

 Question: What are some of the teaching strategies used in ABA?

-Answer: Teachers, parents, or behavior specialists have many tools in their tool boxes.
-ABA includes many different strategies and procedures.
-Some of the most frequently used ones include prompting, shaping, task analysis, functional behavior analysis/assessment, antecedent interventions, and functional communication training.
-Please visit the VCU-ACE website for additional resources on teaching strategies.
+Answer: Teachers, parents, and behavior specialists have many tools in their tool boxes.
+ABA includes many strategies and procedures that can be helpful.
+Some of the most frequently used include prompting, shaping, task analysis, functional behavior analysis/assessment, antecedent interventions, and functional communication training.
+Please visit the VCU-ACE website for additional resources on teaching strategies: www.vcuautismcenter.org

 Question: Is Discrete Trial Training the same as ABA?